 Our personal injury lawyers are here to help.
 Our nationwide birth injury lawyers can evaluate your case and help you strategize a path toward maximum compensation.
-If your newborn has suffered a brain injury during birth, call Zinda Law Group at (800) 863-5312 for a 100% free consultation with an experienced medical malpractice attorney.
+If your newborn has suffered a brain injury during birth, call Zinda Law Group at (800) 863-5312 for a with an experienced medical malpractice attorney.

 newborn BRAIN BLEEDING statistics